Mustasch

-Mustasch is a rock band from Sweden.
+Mustasch is a Swedish rock band.
 They were formed in the fall of 1998 by Ralf Gyllenhammar, Hannes Hansson, Mats Hansson and Stam Johansson in Gothenburg.

-Band history
+History

 Mustasch was formed in Gothenburg in 1998, and recorded demos at "The Mustasch Farm" on the island Orust which were released through different record labels around the world in small numbers.
 In 2001 they released their first EP The True Sound of the New West, embarked on a tour, and started to make a name for themselves in the Swedish metal scene.
 They chose the name Mustasch because many of their musical heroes had moustaches; such as Freddie Mercury from Queen and Tony Iommi from Black Sabbath.

 The band went on to release Above All in 2002 and Ratsafari in 2003, both of which were nominated for Swedish Grammies and helped the band to build their reputation.
 The band continued to tour hard, and released Powerhouse in 2005 before switching record labels.
 The switch to Regain Records was made to get the proper channels to sell metal records and the fact that the label was based near Gothenburg.

 With their new record label, they were given complete creative control and in 2006 they released an EP entitled Parasite!
 It was soon followed up with their 2007 album, Latest Version of the Truth, which led to their first Swedish Grammy award after being nominated twice in the past.
 Following the album's release, the band postponed further recordings, instead favoring an extensive touring schedule to promote themselves; this also led to the release of the compilation album Lowlife Highlights.